DJ LeMahieu Player Props: Yankees vs. Athletics

-The New York Yankees, including DJ LeMahieu (.211 on-base percentage in past 10 games, 75 points below season-long percentage), battle starter JP Sears and the Oakland Athletics at Oakland-Alameda County Coliseum, Wednesday at 9:40 PM ET.
+DJ LeMahieu, with a slugging percentage of .316 in his past 10 games -- including one home run -- will be in action for the New York Yankees against the Oakland Athletics, with James Kaprielian on the mound, June 29 at 3:37 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Athletics.
+In his most recent game he had a one-hit showing (1-for-5) against the Athletics.

 DJ LeMahieu Game Info & Props vs. the Athletics